kyoshino/kyoshino/README.md

 ### My projects

-Have a look at my current flagship project, [Sveltia CMS](https://sveltiacms.app/en/), a modern, open source, Git-based headless CMS.
-It has addressed hundreds of issues from its predecessor project and is now used by hundreds of websites [worldwide](https://sveltiacms.app/en/showcase), including a U.S. government agency.
-It’s a perfect showcase of my problem-solving superpower and the force of UX engineering. 💪
+Take a look at my current flagship project, [Sveltia CMS](https://sveltiacms.app/en/), a popular, open source, Git-based headless CMS.
+It has numerous improvements over its predecessor and is now used by hundreds of websites [worldwide](https://sveltiacms.app/en/showcase), including a U.S. government agency.
+Sveltia CMS is the perfect showcase of my problem-solving superpower and the force of UX engineering. 💪

 You can also find my previous projects, [BzDeck](https://github.com/bzdeck/bzdeck/wiki), [FlareTail.js](https://github.com/flaretailjs/flaretail.js), [Bugzilla UX](https://twitter.com/BugzillaUX) and [Firefox Site Compatibility](https://github.com/fxsitecompat), as well as open source contributions to Mozilla [here](https://github.com/mozilla/bedrock/pulls?q=author:kyoshino) and [there](https://github.com/mozilla-bteam/bmo/pulls?q=author:kyoshino).
 I have had an on-and-off relationship with Mozilla, my former employer, since the early 2000s. 🦊